WPBeginner

 Here are a few questions many of our users ask while moving WordPress from one host to another.

-1. Can I signup for the new hosting account without registering a domain name?
+3. Can I sign up for the new hosting account without registering a domain name?

-Domain name and hosting are two different services, and you don’t necessarily need to register a domain name when signing up for new host.
-For more details see our guide on the difference between domain name and web hosting.
+Domain name and hosting are two different services, and you don’t necessarily need to register a domain name when signing up for a new host.
+For more details, see our guide on the difference between domain name and web hosting.

 Some hosting providers will ask you to select a domain name as the first step when purchasing hosting.
-They will also allow you to enter a domain name if you already got one.
+They will also allow you to enter a domain name if you already have one.

 No, you don’t need to transfer your domain name to the new host.
 However, transferring your domain name to your new hosting will make it easier to renew and manage under the same dashboard as your new hosting account.

-For more on this topic, see our ultimate guide on domain names and how do they work.
+For more on this topic, see our ultimate guide on domain names and how they work.

-3. How do I fix error establishing database connection error in Duplicator?
+5. How do I fix the error establishing database connection error in Duplicator?

-If you are seeing an error connecting to the database or database connection error in Duplicator, then the most likely reason for this is that you entered incorrect information for your database connection.
+If you are seeing an error connecting to the database or the database connection error in Duplicator, then you likely entered incorrect information for your database connection.

 Make sure that your database name, MySQL username, and password are correct.
 Some web hosting companies do not use localhost as the host for their MySQL servers.
 If this is the case, then you will need to ask your web host’s support staff to provide you with the correct information.